beer-horoscope/beer-horoscope/README.md

 ## 3. Install Operators

-- click: on the `00-operators` Application Tile and you will see should then see the following application layout:
+- click: on the `00-operators` Application Tile and you will be presented with the following application layout:
 ![Screenshot from 2021-06-09 14-09-31](https://user-images.githubusercontent.com/61749/121414518-55ca5700-c92c-11eb-807d-1b8672f430b1.png)
-- click: ***Sync::Synchronize***, from the `00-operators` application box and following modal dialog respectively.
-This will deploy the AMQ Streams and Open Data Hub Operator into your cluster.
+- click: ***Sync::Synchronize***, from the `00-operators` application box and the following modal dialog respectively.
+This will deploy the Red Hat AMQ Streams and Open Data Hub Operator into your cluster.
 - Validate the deployment by reviewing the following:
     - The ArgoCD application details should look similar to the following:
     ![Screenshot from 2021-06-09 14-17-16](https://user-images.githubusercontent.com/61749/121415500-6af3b580-c92d-11eb-8c3f-130a0d765e17.png)
     - Review the deployment by reviewing your installed operators in your project within Openshift.
     ![Screenshot from 2021-06-09 14-18-20](https://user-images.githubusercontent.com/61749/121415629-91b1ec00-c92d-11eb-9889-9af8815d9f7f.png)

+## 4. Install a MySql Database Instance

-## 4. Install Open Data Hub Instance
+## 5. Install Open Data Hub Instance

-## 5. Install and Setup Kafka and Kafka Connect
+## 6. Install and Setup Kafka and Kafka Connect

-## 6. Configure Storage
+## 7. Configure Storage

-## 7. Deploy Applications
+## 8. Deploy Applications

 # III.
 Open Data Hub